Tuesday, December 3, 2024

 Diseases of ileum.

-Fish tape worm – A parasitic tape worm, Dibothriocephalus latus, steals vitamin B12.
+Fish tapeworm – A parasitic tapeworm, Dibothriocephalus latus, steals vitamin B12.
 Humans acquire this parasite by eating raw fish.
-Until now, this fish tape worm infestation was confined to the Far East but popularity of sushi food in the West putting more people at risk.
+Until now, this fish tapeworm infestation was confined to the Far East but the popularity of sushi food in the West putting more people at risk.

 Congenial.
-This is rare finding, due to gene mutation parietal cells do not produce intrinsic factor at all or produces only in small quantity.
+This is a rare finding, due to gene mutation parietal cells do not produce intrinsic factor at all or produce it only in small quantities.

 Medication.
 Acid production in the stomach can be stopped by Pantoprazole and to a lesser degree by H2 (histamine receptor 2) blockers.
 Acid in the stomach is necessary for releasing vitamin B12 from the food substances in the stomach.